mistakia/league/docs/constitution.md

 (g) 1 starting Team Defence/Special Teams (D/ST); 3 maximum

-(h) 1 starting Place Kicker (K); 3 maximum

-(i) 7 Bench (BE);
+(h) 7 Bench (BE);

-4. During the Regular Season, this roster shall consist at all times of 17 players unless a roster spot is emptied due to a penalty described in Article XIII, Section 13.
+4. During the Regular Season, this roster shall consist at all times of 16 players unless a roster spot is emptied due to a penalty described in Article XIII, Section 13.

 **Wins and Tiebreakers.**